-Photo tip: put your DSLR camera on the sports setting, select continuous shooting and hold down the button to capture images like these, and then delete the non-air shots!
+Photo tip: put your DSLR camera on the sports setting, select continuous shooting and hold down the button to capture images like these.
+Then delete the non-air shots!

 Ways to Reach the Great Wall of China from Beijing